 Explored by Kat from Wandering Bird

-Often overlooked for its more famous counterparts is the spectacular Verdon Gorge, the unclaimed “Grand Canyon of Europe”.
-This gorge is a whopping 21 kilometres long, 700 meters deep and in some places as wide as 100 meters.
+Yet the country has more than its handful of underdogs that are well worth a visit: The Jura Region or the Verdon Gorge, the unclaimed “Grand Canyon of Europe” are but a few examples.
+This gorge is a whopping 21 kilometers long, 700 meters deep, and in some places as wide as 100 meters.
 It is the result of centuries of water rushing against the limestone and carving a veritable path through it.

 If you drive along the gorge, go early- before the tour buses turn up.
 You’ll be able to enjoy the viewpoints and atmosphere of the gorge much easier.
 It’s also easier to drive on those tiny windy roads without big buses coming the other way!

 Stay in beautiful Riez if you want to take advantage of the flower fields too